Airway-Conscious Orthodontics

 Timing Is Everything

 We identify the Golden Period of a child’s orthodontic development between the ages of 7 and 9.
-During this time, we can modify the jaws to create space for erupting teeth, create ideal alignment, and make changes that will benefit a child’s smile for life without invasive treatment.
+During this time, we can modify the jaws to create space for erupting teeth, create ideal alignment, and form an ideal airway.
+Making changes at this early stage will benefit a child’s smile for their entire life, without invasive treatment.

 Two-Phase Treatment